Toast Tone of Voice — Purpose-Built & Integrated

 What is Toast's brand message?

-Toast's core message is about The all-in-one platform powering successful restaurants.
-Their concept "Restaurant OS" drives their mission: To help restaurants of all sizes thrive.
+Toast's core message: The all-in-one platform powering successful restaurants Their mission: To help restaurants of all sizes thrive

 What makes Toast's brand voice unique?

 Toast stands out through their purpose-built, integrated, modern communication style.
-Their central brand tension — "Specialized vs. Generic" — shapes every message they craft in the Technology sector.
+Their central brand tension, "Specialized vs. Generic", shapes how they communicate across the Technology sector.

 What language style does Toast use?

-Toast uses focused language with figurative messaging.
-Their sentences are typically statement in structure, using the present tense.
+Toast uses focused language, with figurative messaging, in statement-style sentences, using the present tense.